A timeline of key dates from our history - from building the first theatre in Stratford-upon-Avon to today.

 The idea of a theatre in Stratford-upon-Avon was not new in 1875 when Charles Flower donated the building site.
 But what he came up with was the idea that the town should have a permanent subsidised company of actors.

-2016 We open a new The Other Place with a studio theatre, rehearsal rooms and Costume Store
+2016 Four hundred years after Shakespeare died, we open a new The Other Place with a studio theatre, rehearsal rooms and Costume Store, and put the first live digital avatar on stage with The Tempest.

 2015 Matilda The Musical came to Australia, opening at the Lyric Theatre, Sydney in August.